Does your farm have or need employees? Then you need managerial skills.

 The Labor Ready Farmer project is focused on the growth of New York State Fruit & Vegetable farms through improved workforce management and leadership skills.

-On this page you'll find resources, articles, and opportunities to improve your farm workforce management.
+On this page you'll find resources, articles, and opportunities to improve your farm's workforce management, ultimately saving you time and money.

 Want to receive news about upcoming programs and resources in our Labor Ready project?